toggledbits/Reactor-docs/docs/Installation.md

 1. Upload the unzipped files to your system.
     * For Vera, the uploader at *Apps > Develop apps > Luup files* is recommended.
 Select all of the unzipped files except the ".md" files and drag them as group to the "Upload" button in the Vera UI and drop them there.
 	* For openLuup, use whatever tool you wish to move the files into your openLuup directory.
-1. If this is a first-time installation of Reactor, create the Reactor master device.
+1. *If and only if* this is a first-time installation of Reactor on the device, create the Reactor master device:
 	* On Vera, this is done in *Apps > Develop apps > Create Device*.
 You only need to supply the name (description field) of the device (simply "Reactor" is recommended), the UPnP device filename (`D_Reactor.xml`) and UPnP implementation filename (`I_Reactor.xml`).
 Then reload Luup and [hard reload/cache refresh your browser](https://refreshyourcache.com/en/cache/).
 	* On openLuup, use ALTUI's "Create Device" button in the Devices view.